NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

   //If your squad isn't in common_etl.metadata.Squad, please add it override val ownerSquad: Squad = SquadName

   //Optional.
-This is how you make the dataset available on Redshift for querying override val warehouseMode: WarehouseMode = WarehouseMode.Loaded
+This is how you make the dataset available on BigQuery for querying override val warehouseMode: WarehouseMode = WarehouseMode.Loaded

   override val inputs: Set[String] = Set(fooName, barName, bazName)